hammerheim-game/hammerheim-rules/6-optional-rules.md

 available tail attacks in each hand-to-hand phase).
 If the model hit by the tail is immune to poison, the Strength of the hit is reduced to 2.

 56 Skull Face*: The flesh of the mutant's face dissolves, leaving a skull.
 The mutant now causes fear.
+They may no longer search for rare items between games.

 61 Spines*: Any model in base contact with the mutant suffers an automatic Strength 1 hit at the beginning of each close combat phase.
-Spines will never cause critical hits.

 62 Stunted: The mutant's body becomes hunchbacked and stiffened.
 Reduce the mutant's Movement and Initiative by -1.

 63 Suckers*: The mutant's limbs are covered in adhesive suckers.
 The mutant automatically passes Initiative tests when climbing.

 64 Tentacle*: One of the mutant's arms ends in a tentacle.
 He may grapple his opponent in close combat to reduce his attacks by -1, down to a minimum of 1.
 The mutant may decide which attack his opponent loses.

 65 Warts: The mutant is covered in repellent warts.
 The mutant's profile is unaffected.

-66 Wings*: The mutant grows a pair of feathered or bat-like wings.
-The wings are not strong enough to allow the mutant to fly in the proper sense, but they do allow the mutant to glide down from an elevated position.
-If the mutant is above the table-top surface (on a roof, walkway, etc.) it may glide down at a rate of 2" horizontally for each inch of downward vertical movement.
+66 Misshapen Wings*: The mutant gains the Fly special rule, though their cumbersome size and awkward shape the frame of a Mutant never intended to have wings means that they may not run, and do not double their movement when charging.

-#### A Visit to the Apothecary
+# Visiting the Apothecary

+As Warriors accumulate wounds and injuries the need to treat those more complex conditions can become more acute.
+The basic medical knowledge of field-doctors is essential to keeping Warband members alive, but it is insufficient for treating the more complex maladies that Warriors will inevitably accrue.
+Most warbands will not suffer an invalid among their ranks and will quickly dismiss them (if they're lucky!), but should a warband feel charitable (or more likely, should the injured Warrior be worth preserving) then there are opportunistic, if somewhat insane, doctors who make Mordheim their home.
 Each warrior may only attempt to get treatment for one injury at a time, and only one attempt at treatment per Hero may be made during each post battle sequence.
-The cost for treatment will vary from location to location per attempt (one attempt = one roll on the table), and this money must be paid before rolling on the table – Mordheim physicians demand payment in advance, while the patient is still capable of doing so!
-When you visit an Apothecary you may add +1 to find the drugs or potions that you are looking for.

-Necromancers often visit the surgeon looking for body parts and bodies for their creations and zombies.
-A necromancer may stop by the surgeon to find bodies for zombies and reanimate them.
-Roll a d6 if you roll a 6 you may add a zombie to your warband at 1/2 the cost.

-The following injuries cannot be treated: Chest Wound, Blinded in One Eye, and Old Battle Wound.
-They are permanent damage the afflicted warrior will carry to his grave.
+Doctors are well aware that their prices will vary based on the value of the person whose life they intend to save, and so will charge gold equal to double the Hero's experience, plus 20 if they are Monstrous.
+If a Monster requires treatment the cost is a flat 100 gold.

-The following injuries use the Limb Surgery table: Leg Wound, Smashed Leg, and Hand Injury.
+The following injuries use the Surgery table: Leg Wound, Smashed Leg, Chest Wound, Blinded in One Eye, Old Battle Wound, Hand Injury.

-The following injuries use the Brain Surgery table: _Madness_ and _Nervous Condition_.
+The following injuries use the Brain Surgery table: Madness, Nervous Condition

 ####### Surgery table